 Change the Private IP address#

-This guide helps you in changing the private IP address of a Single-Server Carbonio infrastructure.
+This guide helps you in changing the private IP address of a Carbonio infrastructure.

 Suppose you are in the following scenario.